 How the 757-200 fits into the 757 story

-757-200 is the representative branch of the Boeing 757 family, capturing the baseline branch that kept the family central to transcontinental and Atlantic narrowbody flying.
+757-200 is an in-service member of the Boeing 757 family, known for the baseline branch that kept the family central to transcontinental and Atlantic narrowbody flying.

 Service entry